Hash oil (“dabs”), is gaining popularity

 The tetrahydrocannabinol (THC) content of the oil varies tremendously since the manufacturers use a random assortment of marijuana plants and preparation techniques.
 Dealers sometimes cut their oils with other oils.

 In terms of its psychoactive effect, a drop or two of this liquid on a cigarette is equal to a single “joint” of marijuana.

-Hash, or marijuana oil, can also be known as hashish oil, bhutan/butane hash/honey oil (BHO), cannabis oil, liquid cannabis, hemp bud oleoresin, wax, or simply a dab is an oleoresin obtained by extraction of marijuana and/or hashish.
-In a industry that is not carefully monitored or have strict standards changes happen quickly.
+Hash, or marijuana oil, can also be known as hashish oil, butane/butane hash/honey oil (BHO), cannabis oil, liquid cannabis, hemp bud oleoresin, wax, or simply a dab is an oleoresin obtained by extraction of marijuana and/or hashish.
+In an industry that is not carefully monitored or have strict standards changes happen quickly.

 The present study aimed to gather preliminary information on dabs users and test whether dabs use is associated with more problems than using flower cannabis.